xinxingwu-uk/AD_Survival/README.md

-# Machine learning approach predicts probability of time to stage-specific conversion of Alzheimer’s disease

-Journal of Alzheimer's Disease, 90 (2), 2022
+# Machine learning approach predicts probability of time to stage-specific conversion of Alzheimer’s disease (Journal of Alzheimer's Disease, 2022)

 ## Table of contents
 * [Background](#Background)